wongyouth/fastping/README.md

+# fastping

-## Find the fastest node from candidates by ping time
+A tool to find the fastest node from candidates by ping time

 List all nodes in a file line by line, and `fastping` will ping every node 3 times to get a mean ping time.
 After all nodes have pinged. fastping will give you the fastest node and the mean ping time of it.

+# Usage

+    Usage: fastping -f [file] [options]

+    Options:
+      -f, --file  Nodes file to load                                      [required] -n          Number of requests to perform                         [default: 3] -c          Concurrency, number of multiple requests to make at a time [default: 0]
+      -h, --help  Show help                                                [boolean]

+# Example

 The way you are supposed to use it looks like below: